DevashishK26/Sync-Intern/readme.md

 # Smart Manufacturing IoT Lakehouse — Hackathon Implementation
 ### Databricks Lakehouse | End-to-End Data Engineering Solution

+# 0. Environment Setup Instructions

+To run this project end-to-end inside Databricks Community Edition, follow the steps below.

+---

+## Step 1 — Extract Project Files

+- Download the project `.zip` file.
+- Extract all contents locally.
+- Ensure the extracted folder contains:
+  - 10 notebook files (`.ipynb`)
+  - 1 `README.md`

+---

+## Step 2 — Import into Databricks

+1. Log in to your Databricks workspace.
+2. Navigate to **Workspace**.
+3. Click **Import**.
+4. Upload:
+   - All 10 notebook files
+   - The `README.md` file

+After importing, ensure all notebooks are located in the same workspace folder.

+---

+## Step 3 — Open the Master Orchestration Notebook

+Open:

+`MASTER_Pipeline_Runner.ipynb`

+This notebook orchestrates the complete Bronze → Silver → Gold pipeline.

+---

+## Step 4 — Select a Cluster

+1. At the top-right of the notebook, click the **Compute / Cluster selector**.
+2. Select an active cluster.
+   - In Community Edition, choose the default available cluster.
+3. Wait until the cluster status shows **Running**.

+---

+## Step 5 — Execute the Pipeline

+- Click **Run All**.

+The pipeline will execute sequentially:

+1. Database setup
+2. Data generation
+3. Bronze ingestion
+4. Silver cleansing & validation
+5. Gold dimensional modeling
+6. Security simulation
+7. Optimization
+8. Testing & validation

+The execution will stop automatically if any notebook fails.

 ---

 ## Table of Contents